The Gallows: Production

+Development of The Gallows began in 2011 when Chris Lofing and Travis Cluff uploaded a new trailer for the film.
+The trailer went viral and was seen by producer Dean Schneider of the company Management 360 who invited them to his office in Los Angeles, signed a representation and financing contract through the production division of his company Entertainment 360 and received to Jason Blum, owner of the company Blumhouse Productions, which specialized in produce low-budget films for the film to be adapted for distribution.
+On Blum's advice, Lofing and Cluff invested additional work and in fact, over the next two years, the vast majority of the film (about 80%) was re-shot.
+For this, the two held auditions with the help of a Fresno casting agent, Carolyn D'Vere and three actors were chosen: Shoos, Brown, and Mishler.
+Gifford joined in at the last minute, after it emerged that an actress who participated in the original version had lost a lot of weight.
+Gifford was recommended by her famous parents, but Cluff emphasized that she won the role on her own merits, and he himself initially did not think she would agree to participate in the film.

 On June 24, 2014, New Line Cinema acquired distribution rights to the film.
 On December 10, 2014, it was announced the film would be released on July 10, 2015, in the United States.
 Though the film is set in Lofing's hometown of Beatrice, Nebraska, all of the scenes in the theatrical version of the film were shot in Fresno, California.
 Several scenes in the first cut of the film were shot in Beatrice, but those scenes were dropped when Blumhouse Productions picked up the film.
 Those scenes were featured in the DVD and Blu-ray releases of The Gallows.
 The actors performed their own stunts, and no major CGI was used in the film, Lofing said.

 Release

 Box office

 The Gallows grossed $22.7 million in North America and $20.2 million in other territories for a worldwide total of $43 million, against a budget of $100,000.

-The Gallows opened on July 10, 2015, simultaneously with animated film Minions and the sci-fi drama Self/less.
+The Gallows opened on July 10, 2015, simultaneously with the sci-fi drama Self/less and Minions.
 The film grossed $900,000 during its Thursday night showings, and $4.5 million on its opening day.
 The film opened at number five at the box office in its opening weekend, with $9.8 million.

+Home media

+The Gallows was released on DVD and Blu-ray Disc on October 13, 2015.